 In step with our overarching mission statement above and broader vision statement, the following three goals are the cornerstones upon which MYCOLOGOS sits.
 We strive to be maintain the highest degree of integrity in all of our offerings and to respect your right to work with educators who take pride in their integrity while holding your best interests in mind.
 We are fulfilled by and thankful for our ability to work with you and sustain ourselves in the process, but our greatest motivation comes from a deep desire to share our passion for mycology, and through that work to help you grow, to help the environment regenerate, and to help future generations to thrive through the many benefits of working with fungi.

 1 – Teach the Best Information

 As educators, we strive to deliver the most comprehensive sets of information available on the topics we cover.
 All of our online and in-person courses are carefully designed to ensure the highest degree of information is provided in an interdisciplinary format that caters to all learning styles.
 As such, all of our courses offer a blend of lecture, suggested reading, research projects, technique demonstrations, structured practice session outlines, and, where appropriate, art-, journal-, movement-, or community engagement-based exercises.
 Each course starts with a foundation in the most thorough, current, and scientifically sound research on the given topic.
 From there, most courses extend (or conclude) these technical foundations with supplemental perspectives from traditional cultures or other formal or social sciences.

-In this way, our courses are a bit eclectic, but designed as such to offer what we believe is the most comprehensive and inspiring approach to such a fascinating field.
-Plus, we always find it inspiring to say, “Who knows?
-But maybe,” especially when it comes to mycology: a topic humans know so little about.
+In this way, our courses are wide-reaching and designed to offer what we believe is the most comprehensive and inspiring approach to such a fascinating field.

 2 – Do Good By the Fungi,